The International Journal of Role-Playing (IJRP) editorial board invites scholars of all disciplines to submit articles for publication.

-Submissions to the IJRP consists of two parts, a covering letter and the main submission:
+Submissions to the IJRP consists of two parts: a cover letter and the main submission:

-All submissions must be accompanied by a covering letter detailing:
+All submissions must be accompanied by a cover letter detailing:

-In the coveringletter with the submission, the author must suggest at least five sentences, quotes or similar to be enhanced in the camera-ready version.
-These can be key points, important quotes or similar, and will function similar to blow-ups of text in a newspaper.
-The selected pieces will be copied, increased in font size and inserted back into the main text.
+In the cover letter with the submission, the author must suggest at least five sentences or quotes to be enhanced in the camera-ready version.
+These can be key points or important quotes and will function similar to blow-ups of text in a newspaper.
+The selected pieces will be copied, increased in font size, and inserted back into the main text.
 This method works well for providing readers with extra access points to written material.

 The main submission